ocaml/dune/doc/reference/dune-project/pin.rst

          The version that the package should be assumed to be.

-.. seealso:: :doc:`</reference/dune-workspace/pin> stanza in dune-workspace` for workspace-wide pinning.
+.. seealso:: :doc:`pin stanza in dune-workspace </reference/dune-workspace/pin>` for
+   workspace-wide pinning.